Fennec Foxes: Facts, Photos, Videos, and Exotic Pets

-The fennec fox is a diminuitive, huge-eared and appealing little animal that is adapted for desert life.
+A fennec fox is a diminutive, huge-eared, and appealing little animal that is adapted for desert life.
 It's the smallest member of the dog family.
-An adult weighs from two to three and a half pounds and has a body length of only nine to sixteen inches, not including the tail.
+An adult weighs from two to three-and-a-half pounds and has a body length of only nine to sixteen inches, not including the tail.
 The fox has an attractive tan and cream-coloured coat and a small, pointed face.

-Fennec foxes live in the deserts and semi-deserts of North Africa.
-Their outsized ears contain numerous blood vessels near the surface of the skin and are used to radiate heat out of the fox’s body.
-This helps to keep the fox cool in the hot desert.
+Fennec foxes live in the desert and semi-desert areas of North Africa.
+Their outsized ears contain numerous blood vessels near the surface of the skin and are used to radiate heat out of the body.
+This helps to keep the animals cool in their hot environment.

-Fennec foxes are sometimes kept as exotic pets and are bred for this purpose.
+The animals are sometimes kept as exotic pets and are bred for this purpose.
 Owners say that keeping a fennec fox as a pet can be rewarding but requires a lot of work.
-Although the foxes are bred in captivity, they aren't domesticated animals.
+Although fennec foxes are bred in captivity, they aren't domesticated animals.

 The most noticeable feature of a fennec fox is its amazing ears.
 The ears contain long, white hairs that help to prevent sand and insects from entering them.
 The fox also has very dark eyes and a small, narrow muzzle.

-A fennec fox has an overall sandy to white colour, but there are a few darker patches on its coat.
-A reddish brown streak runs from the inner corner of each eye downwards over the side of the muzzle, ending at the mouth.
+The animal has an overall sandy to white colour, but there are a few darker patches on its coat.
+A reddish-brown streak runs from the inner corner of each eye downwards over the side of the muzzle, ending at the mouth.
 The fox's long and bushy tail is tipped with black.
 There is also a black patch on the base of the tail near the body.

 A male fox is called a reynard or a dog.
 A female fox is known as a vixen.
 The youngsters are known as kits or cubs.